How the Program Works

 • The chance to collaborate with a close-knit, dedicated group of students from a variety of disciplines

-• The opportunity to help shape the program and the conversation around public humanities at UP
+• The opportunity to help shape the program and the conversation around engaged humanities at UP

 Other details:

-• recruitment for projects usually begins in the late spring or early summer; be on the look out for a call from the program during this window
+• recruitment for projects usually begins in the late spring; be on the look out for a call from the program during this window

 The Public Research Fellows program was founded upon the belief that the humanities have a vital role to play in responding to the challenges facing our communities today.
 How can the humanities engage significant issues of our era and in our communities?
 And how can we connect humanistic inquiry with other disciplines to develop creative responses to those issues?

-The reading course explores these questions by bringing the student fellow cohort together over a variety of texts that introduce key issues, debates, and models in the field of the publicly-engaged humanities.
+The fall reading course explores these questions by bringing the student fellow cohort together over a variety of texts that introduce key issues, debates, and models in the field of the publicly-engaged humanities.
 The goal is for students to develop a background in engaged humanities inquiry and tools that they can then bring to bear on their collaboration with their research groups.
-Across the semester, students will also have opportunities to learn about project management, event planning, and connecting the work they're doing in their groups with their professional development.

 Download a sample syllabus